philpagel/PCE174-communication/readme.md

 # Protocol description

 The light meter uses a binary protocol over the serial connection.
-Therefore, talking to it manually through a terminal program is not convenient.
+Therefore, talking to it manually through a terminal program is not fun.

-*Caution:* I am still in the process of putting together a full protocol description from  the chinglish documentation that I got my hands on.
-As it turns out, the documentation is sketchy and partially incorrect, so I am updating this document as I learn by reverse engineering.
-So don't rely on this, yet.
+The protocol documentation and implementation started from a chinglish piece of documentation that I got my hands on.
+As it turns out, the documentation is sketchy and partially incorrect, so quite a bit of reverse engineering went into this, too.

+I'd provide the original documentation here but don't feel like getting sued for copyright violations.
+So if you want it ask nicely and PCE or Extech may send it to you, too.

+*Caution:* This is still work in process and I am updating this document and the script as I learn.
+So don't complain if it damages you car, explodes your house or harms a kitten.

 ## Sending commands